MikeDigitize/JSFundamentals/README.md

 ## The JavaScript Compiler

-JavaScript is a programming language.
-A compiled programming language.
+JavaScript is a compiled programming language.
 What does that mean?
-When you write some JavaScript code to run in a web browser or any other JavaScript environment, it first needs to be compiled before it gets executed.
-Let's say you've written some code and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code before its executed.
-In this compilation stage the JavaScript engine runs through your code and compiles it to machine code, performing all manner of optimisation techniques along the way.
-It is at this time, during compilation, when scope is defined.
+It means JavaScript code is compiled by a JavaScript engine first before it is executed.
+Say you've written some code and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code, then executes it.
+In this compilation stage the JavaScript engine runs through the code and compiles it into machine code, performing all manner of optimisation techniques along the way.
+It is at this time, during compilation, when lexical scope is defined.

 ## Lexical scope
 Scope refers to variable and function scope.
 When you declare a variable or function in JavaScript it is scoped based on its location within your script at author time.
-This is known as lexical scoping - scoping at the compiler stage.
+This is known as lexical scoping - scope defined at the compiler stage.
 Pre ES6, variables were scoped either to the global scope or to a function scope.

 ```javascript
 // global scope